-In compliance with the requirements to apply the deduction established in Article 37 of Corporate Income Tax Act, the Company has created an unavailable reserve totalling \le 9,419.62 (\le 9,419.62 in 2020).
-In compliance with Article 105 of the Corporate Income Tax Act, the Company has allocated a reserve totalling \le 8,963.25 (\le 8,963.25 in 2020), which will cease to be unavailable when the tax-loss carryforwards are applied.
+In compliance with the requirements to apply the deduction established in Article 37 of the Consolidated Text of Corporate Income Tax Act, the Company created an unavailable reserve totalling €9,419.62 in 2021.
+In compliance with Article 105 of the Corporate Income Tax Act, the Company allocated a reserve totalling €8,963.25 in 2021.

+In 2022, this reserve ceased to be unavailable due to the application of the tax-loss carryforwards (Note 12).

-NOTE 11 - TAX SITUATION
+NOTE 12 - TAX SITUATION

-The breakdown of balances with Public Administrations at 31 December 2021 and 2020 is as follows (in euro):
+The breakdown of balances with Public Administrations at 31 December 2022 and 2021 is as follows (in euro):